 Ms. Velazquez also served as a legal intern for the Honorable Renee J. Weeks in the Essex County Superior Court Family Law Division.
 This legal externship provided her with insight into the Judge’s perspective and decision making process.
 Today, she still relies on this knowledge to prepare winning motions, briefs and oral arguments.
 Ms. Velazquez was a Law Clerk for two years while attending law school and assisted in trial preparation for civil cases.
 It was through this experience that she learned how to prepare herself and her clients to present the strongest possible case and earn the trust and confidence of the Judges.

-Ms. Velazquez is admitted to the New Jersey Bar, the New Jersey District Court Bar and the United States Supreme Court Bar.
+Ms. Velazquez is admitted to the New Jersey State Bar, the United States District Court for the District of New Jersey Bar, and the United States Supreme Court Bar.
 She exclusively practices matrimonial and family law.
-Ms. Velazquez is a member of the Essex County Bar Association.
-She is bilingual Spanish.
+Ms. Velazquez is a member of the New Jersey State Bar Association, the Barry Croland Family Law American Inn of Court, the Bergen County Bar Association, and the Family Law Committee of the Bergen County Bar Association.
+She is bilingual in Spanish.

 Ms. Velazquez resides in Passaic County with her husband and daughter where she is active in various social groups in her community.
 In her free time, she loves to travel, read and exercise.

 Areas of Practice:

 Seton Hall University School of Law, Newark, New Jersey, J.D.